BradBot1/BradsFabricApi/docs/configs.md

 * char
 * any form of JsonElement

-You will end up with an IllegalArgumentException thrown
+You will end up with an IllegalArgumentException